shivangraikar/Web-scrapper-python/README.md

-# Pythonpy
+# web scrapper
-Basic Python codes to understand python programming
+Python library beautifulsoup used, mail transfer library from python

+Amazon product analysis.
+Receives mail only when the product is below the price that is mentioned in the code